BLlNAK/something-written-in-mirc-resulting-in-a-shit-bot/README.md

 # something-written-in-mirc-resulting-in-a-shit-bot
-the script/command hasnt been updated for months
-I will just leave this here since I quit
+the script/command hasnt been updated for months, I will just leave this here since I quit